The Match Factory Girl: Plot

 Iris moves in with her brother and becomes increasingly despondent.
-She buys rat poison, mixes it with water, and puts it into a small bottle, which she puts into her purse.
+She buys rat poison, mixes it with water, and puts it into a small bottle, which she puts into her handbag.
 She goes to Aarne's apartment and tells him she wants a drink.
 Aarne brings the drinks, but Iris asks for ice, and when Aarne goes to get it, Iris pours some of the mixture into his drink.
 When Aarne returns, she tells him that everything is taken care of and that he need not worry because this will be the last time he will see her.
 She returns his cheque, quickly drinks most of her drink, and leaves.
 Aarne sits quietly for a few moments, then drinks his drink.

 On the way home, Iris goes into a bar, orders a beer, takes a seat at the bar, and starts reading.
 A man sits beside her, uninvited, and tries to catch her attention.
 Iris smiles at the man, takes the poison out and pours some into his glass.
 She leaves, and the man finishes his drink.

 Iris visits her mother and stepfather.
 She prepares a meal for them and pours the rest of the poison into their bottle of vodka while they are next door.
 While they eat, Iris sits in the living room smoking and listening to music.
 After a while, she gets up to look and sees her parents are dead.

 The next day at work, Iris is taken away by the police.